Party Face: Production history

+Town Hall Theatre, Galway

 The play premiered under the title Boom? at the Town Hall Theatre in Galway on November 2, 2017.
 The production was produced by Jan Warner Productions and directed by Caroline FitzGerald.
 The original cast included Isobel Mahon as Mollie Mae, Maria McDermottroe as Carmel, Karen Egan as Maeve, Claudia Carroll as Chloe, and Rosemary Henderson as Bernie.